 Be Safe with Natural Infill

 Homeowners can have gorgeous and water-wise artificial grass without the risks associated with crumb rubber.
-Install-It-Direct uses crumb rubber-free artificial grass from Global Syn-Turf.
+Install-It-Direct uses crumb rubber-free artificial grass.
 The product also has a light brown thatch built into the turf to make lawns look even more like real grass.

-In fact, Global Syn-Turf has never been a proponent of crumb rubber infill and advises all of its installers to use organic infills—some of them are made from the purest 98% Clinoptilolite zeolite which is volcano ash that landed on purified water millions of years ago.
-In fact, as a company committed to consumers with eco-friendly sensitivities, they claim not to have sold a single particle of crumb rubber in any of their installations.
+In fact, most turf manufacturers are not proponents of crumb rubber infill and advise all of their installers to use organic infills—some of them are made from the purest 98% Clinoptilolite zeolite which is volcano ash that landed on purified water millions of years ago.

 If Your Child Plays on Crumb Rubber Surface